 This will help establish a network that can be used as a resource when it is time to job seek.

-Build a LinkedIn network
+Build a LinkedIn network to connect with professionals

 LinkedIn is a professional networking platform in the biotechnology industry.
 Many believe it is only for job seekers.
 It is seen as a Social Media platform to be used like Facebook, Twitter, or Instagram.
 When you think about LinkedIn, think about it as a platform to keep up with cutting edge scientists (both academic and industry) and follow industry advances.
 Here are some ideas for building connections on LinkedIn: